Harm van den Berg

 Sound installation

-The Longest Distance is a large sound installation, consisting of loudspeakers hidden behind a large white canvas.
-You can hear two very different sounds: the faint cosmic background radiation left over from the birth of the universe 13.8 billion years ago and the heartbeat of an unborn baby.
+The Longest Distance is a large-scale sound installation consisting of loudspeakers hidden behind a large white canvas.
+Two very different sounds can be heard: the faint cosmic background radiation left over from the birth of the universe 13.8 billion years ago, and the heartbeat of an unborn baby.

-As you stand before the canvas, the heartbeat seems to come from a single point, while the cosmic sound surrounds you, filling the room.
+As you stand before the canvas, the heartbeat appears to emerge from a single point, while the cosmic sound surrounds you and fills the room.

 Listen to an audio excerpt: